osohq/oso/docs/using/application/index.rst

 Our sample expenses application is built with Flask.
 To follow along, or dig into the code, clone it from here:

-.. todo:: Insert little github snippet box + actually have a real link
+.. todo:: Insert little GitHub snippet box + actually have a real link

 :fab:`github` `osohq/oso-flask-tutorial <https://github.com/osohq/oso-flask-tutorial>`_